Kochi: Law and order

 Kochi is the seat of the High Court of Kerala, the highest judicial body in the state.
 It is often referred to as the judicial capital of Kerala.
+There are court complexes at Ernakulam, Panampilly Nagar, Kochi, North Paravur, and Kaloor, housing various courts.
+Kochi is part of the Ernakulam Judicial District and has a District Court Complex at Marine Drive, Kochi.
+The district has four Subordinate Judges/Assistant Sessions Courts in Ernakulam City and one at Kochi.
+The Chief Judicial Magistrate (CJM) Court at Ernakulam is the chief criminal court, with six Judicial First Class Magistrate Courts in the city.
+For civil matters, there are four Munsiff Courts in Ernakulam City and two at Kochi.
+The city also hosts several special courts, tribunals, and other judicial institutions, serving as the judicial capital of Kerala.

-The Kochi City Police, a division of Kerala Police, is responsible for law enforcement and investigation within the city limits.
-Headed by a Police Commissioner, an officer of the Indian Police Service (IPS), the city police is organized into five subdivisions and operates 28 police stations.
-In addition to the regular law and order wing, the force includes the Traffic Police, Highway Police, Special Branch, Crime Branch, Narcotics Cell, Riot Control Unit, Armed Reserve Camps, District Crime Records Bureau, and a Women's Police Station.
+The Kochi City Police, a division of the Kerala Police, is responsible for law enforcement and investigation within the city limits.
+The Kochi City Police has jurisdiction over the Kochi Corporation and the municipalities of Thrikkakara, Kalamassery, and Maradu, separate from the Ernakulam Rural Police.
+Headed by a Police Commissioner, an officer of the Indian Police Service (IPS), the city police is organized into four sub-divisions and operates 28 police stations.
+In addition to the regular law and order wing, the force includes the Kochi City Traffic Police, Highway Police, Special Branch, C- Branch, Narcotics Cell, Riot Control Unit, Armed Reserve Police, District Crime Records Bureau, Police Control Room and a Women's Police Station.

 An anti-corruption branch of the Central Bureau of Investigation (CBI) also operates out of the city.
 CISF maintains 3 squadrons for providing security to various central and state heavy industries, airport and seaport zones.
 Other major central agencies are NIA, DRI and Indian Customs due to the presence of major port.
 According to National Crime Records Bureau (NCRB), Kochi reported significant increase of 193.7 per cent IPC crimes in 2010 compared to 2009, and reported a crime rate of 1,897.8 compared to the 424.1 in whole Kerala.
 However, the city police commissioner defended that in major crimes such as murders and kidnapping, the city registered a low crime rate even behind other cities in the state.